CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

    * Use student responses to connect to your experience if relevant and content that will be covered in the course.

 **Optional add-on exercises:**
-* Structured reflection questions that connect the case to the three key questions
+* Structured reflection questions that connect the scenario to the three key questions
 * Research assignment: Find one real federal agency CRM implementation and compare it to Casey's situation
 * Stakeholder empathy exercise: Students choose one character (Casey, Alex, or Riley) and maintain that perspective throughout subsequent modules